-Home > Router > Router Buyer's Guide > The best Gaming Routers in 2022
+Home > Router > Router Buyer's Guide > Best gaming routers in 2024 – our top picks

-The best gaming routers are an essential part of your setup, especially if you’re someone who spends many hours streaming and multiplayer titles, where low latency is everything.
+Gaming routers are an essential part of your setup, especially if you’re someone who spends many hours streaming and multiplayer titles, where low latency is everything.
 Let’s face it, lag is incredibly disruptive when trying to do just about anything online.
 You shouldn’t have to contend with stuttering payback and struggling performance.
+However, the routers meant for gaming can eliminate this problem.

 Products at a Glance